eduardohenriquearnold/raytracer/README.md

 - [X] CUDA version (let's see how fast this can render!)

 ### CUDA Details
-Implemented a CUDA version of the Ray Tracer losely following the NVIDIA's [Ray Tracing Accelerated blog post](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/).
+Implemented a CUDA version of the Ray Tracer loosely following the NVIDIA's [Ray Tracing Accelerated blog post](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/).
 I was annoyed at having to use the double pointers `camera** cam; hitable** world` to instantiate objects on the device.
 Who uses double pointers in 2020 anyway?
 First I tried the elegant [Managed class operator overloading](https://developer.nvidia.com/blog/unified-memory-in-cuda-6/) solution from NVIDIA's blog post on Unified Memory.
 This solution works fine for the `camera` class, but fails for `hitable` and `material` since both these classes use virtual functions.